paras1994a/Motion-Planning-For-Autonomous-Vehicles/README.md

 # Motion-Planning-For-Autonomous-Vehicles

-The Project involved Implementing a Behavoiur Planner and a Motion Planner for Automated Driving in Carla Simulation Environment.
+The Project involved Implementing a Behavoiur Planner and a Motion Planner for Automated Driving (in C++) and Setting up Simulation environment in CARLA including the Carla Client interface (in Python) for testing the algorithm on simulated vehicle.
 Car should be able to follow its Driving Lane, Safely Avoid static obsctacles on its way and Stop at Traffic Lights.